Premenstrual Syndrome (PMS)

 The cause of PMS is unclear.
 It seems to be related to hormone fluctuations in the body.
 Changes in brain chemicals may also play a role.

 What are the symptoms of PMS?

-Symptoms may be slightly different for each woman.
-The following are the most common symptoms of PMS.
+Symptoms may be slightly different for each person.
+The following are the most common symptoms of PMS: